lbirnicu/Loterry/README.md

 Winning class 12                2 correct numbers + 1 correct star number
 Winning class 13                2 correct numbers

-Implement a EuroMillions winning calculation that, given the draw results and a set of tickets participating in the draw, outputs the information about number of winning tickets in each winning class for the set of input tickets.
+Implement a winning calculation that, given the draw results and a set of tickets participating in the draw, outputs the information about number of winning tickets in each winning class for the set of input tickets.